anaclumos/extracranial/Research/pages/Blind Illness.md

 Blind Illness refers to the mental illness of those who want fame and romanticized glory with their company titles.

-> Blind is an app that provides an anonymous forum and community for verified employees to discuss issues.
+> Blind is an app that provides an anonymous forum and community for [[Checkmark|verified]] employees to discuss issues.
 Topics, company, and broader industry group users on Blind.
 The app verifies that the registered users work in the company through their work [[Mail|email]] and claims to keep user identities untraceable.
 [Blind (app)](<https://en.wikipedia.org/wiki/Blind_(app)>)

 ### [These Young Workers Are **Romanticizing** the Return to Office](https://www.nytimes.com/2022/11/27/business/tiktok-office-influencers.html)